How Will 5G Change Digital Marketing Forever?

 This may slow the growth of ad blockers and reduce bounce rates.
 However, 5G will impact more than normal website ads.
 It will impact ads on mobile screens and mobile apps.
 With data about who’s in the vicinity of where you are, businesses will target users with specific ads.
 Product placement and ads could also change in real-time on different devices.
 Depending on the person watching and how they’re feeling even, more and more ads will be personalised.

 According to PageFair’s 2017 report, nearly 615 million devices had ad blockers installed.
 That’s completely fathomable judging by the number of ads that people are bombarded with every day.
 However, with 5G, the possibility of ad blocker usage dropping is growing.
 Slow loading speeds is a major gripe with ads that people have.
 With blazing fast internet download speeds, 5G may solve that completely.

-More personalised ads and targeted marketing will result in a much lesser need for it in the first place.
+This doesn’t necessarily mean that ad blocking will go away altogether.
+However, it will mean that more personalised ads and targeted marketing will result in a much lesser need for it in the first place.